 - Amerisleep is shipped in a box, while Saatva has white-glove delivery

-These videos will really show you the difference in feel between the Saatva and the Amerisleep line of mattresses.
+These videos will really show people the difference in feel between the Saatva and the Amerisleep line of mattresses.
 Here’s a video showing off the feel of the Amerisleep Colonial mattress.

 Compare that to the video below, which shows off the feel of the Saatva mattress.